Azure/alz-terraform-accelerator/docs/wiki/Home.md

   - Resource Group for State
   - Storage Account and Container for State
   - Resource Group for Identity
-  - User Assigned Managed Identity (UAMI) with Federated Credentials
+  - User Assigned Managed Identities (UAMI) with Federated Credentials for Plan and Apply
   - Permissions for the UAMI on state storage container, subscriptions and management groups

 - Azure DevOps
   - Project (can be supplied or created)
+  - Repository for the Module
-  - Repository
+  - Repository for the Pipeline Templates
   - Starter Terraform module with tfvars
   - Branch policy
   - Pipeline for Continuous Integration